Mathematics of apportionment: Output

 An apportionment method may return a set of apportionment vectors (in other words: it is a multivalued function).
 This is required, since in some cases there is no fair way to distinguish between two possible solutions.
-For example, if $h = 101$ (or any othe odd number) and $t_1 = t_2 = 1/2$, then (50,51) and (51,50) are both equally reasonable solutions, and there is no mathematical way to choose one over the other.
+For example, if $h = 101$ (or any other odd number) and $t_1 = t_2 = 1/2$, then (50,51) and (51,50) are both equally reasonable solutions, and there is no mathematical way to choose one over the other.
 While such ties are extremely rare in practice, the theory must account for them (in practice, when an apportionment method returns multiple outputs, one of them may be chosen by some external priority rules, or by coin flipping, but this is beyond the scope of the mathematical apportionment theory).

 An apportionment method is denoted by a multivalued function $M(\mathbf{t}, h)$; a particular $M$-solution is a single-valued function $f(\mathbf{t}, h)$ which selects a single apportionment from $M(\mathbf{t}, h)$.